South Dakota Academy of PAs

 All elected Board members must be present at three-quarters of all officially designated meetings or forfeit the position.

-The Secretary shall record and maintain minutes of all meeting of SDAPA, The Secretary shall work in conjunction with the SDAPA Executive Secretary to be responsible for all organization distribute minutes and communications, and notify all members of meetings.
+Section 4: The Secretary shall record and maintain minutes of all meeting of SDAPA, The Secretary shall work in conjunction with the SDAPA Executive Secretary to distribute minutes and communications, and notify all members of meetings.

 ARTICLE XI: Standing Committees

-Standing Committees shall consist of Continuing Medical Education, Elections, Ethics and Minority Affairs, Governmental Affairs, Membership, Minority Affairs, and Public Relations and Communications.
+Standing Committees shall consist of Continuing Medical Education, Elections, Ethics and Minority Affairs, Government Affairs, Membership, Public Relations and Communications.

 ARTICLE XII: Amendments